County Borough of Salford: Coat of arms

-The Mayor, Aldermen and Burgesses of the Borough of Salford was granted arms and crest on 5 November 1844, and on the following day received a further grant of heraldic supporters.
+The mayor, aldermen and burgesses of the Borough of Salford were granted arms and crest on 5 November 1844, and on the following day received a further grant of heraldic supporters.
 The blazon was as follows:

 Azure semee of bees volant a shuttle between three garbs Or on a chief of the last a bale corded proper between two millrinds sable; and for a Crest: On a wreath of the colours a demi lion argent supporting a lance proper therefrom flowing to the sinister a flag azure charged with a shuttle Or.

 Supporters: On the dexter side a wolf Or around the neck a chain and pendent therefrom an escocheon gules charged with a millrind also Or on the sinister side an heraldic antelope argent armed crined and unguled Or around the neck a chain and pendent therefrom an escocheon gules charged with a rose also argent.

 The basis of the shield are the three gold wheatsheaves on a blue field of the Earldom of Chester.
 To this were added a bale for the cotton industry, millrinds for the production of iron, a shuttle for weaving and bees for industry in general.
 The crest was a half-lion supporting a banner bearing a shuttle.
 The supporters were a wolf, an emblem of the early Earls of Chester; and an heraldic antelope from the arms of the Beaufort family, representing the Duchy of Lancaster.
 The arms granted to Manchester two years earlier had a similar supporter for the same reason.

 The motto was Integrity and Industry.

 On 15 September 1959 the corporation received the grant of an heraldic badge:

 Within a collar argent fimbriated Or set thereon four roses gules barbed and seeded proper and as many letters S also gules alternately a hurt thereon issuant from a wreath of sallow a demi lion also argent.

 The "collar of SS" was derived from the insignia of the Duchy of Lancaster, while the red rose of Lancaster was from Lancashire.
 The sallow leaves referred to the derivation of the name "Salford" from "Sallow Ford".
 The lion was taken from the crest.

 Police force

-As required by the Municipal Corporations Act, one of the first actions of the newly created town council was to appoint a Watch Committee to establish a police force, Salford Borough Police, and appoint a chief constable.
+As required by the Municipal Corporations Act 1835, one of the first actions of the newly created town council was to appoint a Watch Committee to establish a police force, Salford Borough Police, and appoint a chief constable.
 In 1928 the force introduced police boxes to the streets of Salford.
 Following inspection by the Metropolitan Police, similar boxes were erected in London.
 The Police Act 1964 allowed for the compulsory amalgamation of police forces, and on 1 June 1968 the Manchester and Salford city constabularies formed the Manchester and Salford Police.